Sucuri/sucuri-wordpress-plugin/readme.txt

 * Various bugfixes and improvements

 = 1.7.11 =
-* Reverted change for CloudProxy detection to protect legacy users
+* Reverted change for firewall detection to protect legacy users

 = 1.7.10 =
 * Added better checks for SSL issues